ADHD

 Inattentiveness

-Inattention is characterized by the difficulty in maintaining focus or attention on a task or activity.
+Inattention is characterised by the difficulty in maintaining focus or attention on a task or activity.
 It can also involve being readily distracted by external stimuli or overlooking crucial details.

 The main signs are: